Inhuman matters: S-hell decay

 Masen Al-Saghir

 How can the lost stories of the displaced and the invisible ones, so intricate with the outdoors enthusiasts be shared when there are no spaces of encounter, no object testifying of their existence or experience?
 How is it possible to share these stories, create bridges between those realities and render them visible?
-Through the object of the jacket (arc’teryx), the aim is to examine the extractive infrastructure it relies on as well as how it becomes a part of this same infrastructure, holding and witnessing the ensued violences.
-How can we investigate these interscalar infrastructures (Hecht) fragmented into wide temporal and spatial dimensions, rendering them almost impossible to grasp or comprehend - following a linear spatio-temporal path, thus erasing and hiding the politics of extraction/production and waste.
-How can we approach and address these architectures of separation and fragmentation?
-How to (re)define them?
-How to render them visible and the violence they produce?
+Through an examination into the Arc’teryx LEAF (Law Enforcement & Armed Forces) jacket, my aim is to reveal the extractive infrastructures these outdoor gear/military products rely upon as well as how such material objects becomes part of broader geoolitcal landscapes and violence.
+How can we investigate these “interscalar” infrastructures with their fragmented temporal and spatial dimensions, which renders them almost impossible to grasp or comprehend?
+How can we visualise these architectures of separation and fragmentation and render the violence they produce as legible?

 Vertical Violence on Infrastructural Nodes: A Situated Forensic Reading of Drone Strikes in Ethiopia